william81fr/cb-tuto-bio/README.md

 ### How to combine HTML elements

 HTML was meant as a hierarchy.
-There's the global document created by CB, and inside that there are a bunch of layers until we arrive at the layer with our bio.
+There's the global document created by CB, inside which are a bunch of layers until we arrive at the layer with our bio.

 Inside our bio and wishlist, we probably want things to make sense to the audience.